sulthonzh/kubernetes-1/README.md

 	* run in the pod and set a http healthcheck which calls your rpc service
 - config/micro - API, Web UI and Sidecar (spins up GCE Load Balancers)
 - config/services - Some example micro services
+- go/micro - a pre-initialiser for a go-micro service with k8s registry and grpc transport

 ## Getting Started